 There are many reasons why information on the concentration of bacteriophage in a sample may be required.
-These include:
+These include the determination of:

-• To determine the level of phage contamination of dairy processing plant.
+• the level of phage contamination of dairy processing plant.

-• To determine the effectiveness of cleaning and sterilising programmes.
+• the effectiveness of cleaning and sterilising programmes.

 Materials tested for phage are generally called phage suspect materials (PSM).
 These include starters; raw milk; cheese milk; whey; the clean-in-place solutions and rinse water; pipelines, vat surfaces, valves, cheese-making implements; plant atmosphere; curd and cheese.

 Although the bulk of cheese factories in the UK no longer propagate their own starters, only 17 % in 2000 ( Boyle and Mullan, unpublished), examination of starters for phage contamination is important for those producing their own bulk starter.
 Examination of the milk in cheese vats immediately prior to starter addition is important since the concentration of any phage present provides a good indicator of the effectiveness of rotations, the insensitivity of cultures to phage and the effectiveness of the CIP system and the level of plant hygiene.